Lisbon Metro

-The Lisbon Metro (Metro de Lisboa) is the rapid transit system in Lisbon, Portugal.
-Opened in December 1959, it was the first metro system in Portugal.
+The Lisbon Metro (Metro de Lisboa) is a rapid transit system in Lisbon, Portugal.
+Opened in December 1959, it was the first rapid transit system in Portugal.

 As of 2023, the system's four lines total 44.5 km of route and serve 56 stations.

 History

 Initial plans

 The idea of building a system of underground railways for the city of Lisbon first arose in 1888.
 It was first proposed by Henrique de Lima e Cunha, a military engineer who had published a proposal in the journal Obras Públicas e Minas (Public Works and Mines) for a network with several lines that could serve the Portuguese capital.
 Concrete plans took longer to evolve, though.
 Lanoel Aussenac d'Abel and Abel Coelho presented theirs in 1923, and José Manteca Roger and Juan Luque Argenti theirs one year later, in 1924.
 None of these plans were carried out.

 After World War II, in which Portugal remained neutral, the national economy took off and the financial possibilities arising from the Marshall Plan provided a strong boost to the potential construction of a metro in Lisbon.
 A society was formed on 26 January 1948 with the purpose of studying the technical and economic feasibility of the project.